-Complainant takes issue with the subject judge's rulings in various underlying cases.
-These claims are not cognizable as misconduct because they are "directly related to the merits of a decision or procedural ruling."
+Complainant takes issue with the subject judge's dismissal of complainant's underlying case.
+Complainant contends, without factual support, that the judge caused the trial transcripts to be changed, and challenges her rulings as internally inconsistent and legally wrong.
+These claims are not cognizable as misconduct to the extent that they are "directly related to the merits of a decision or procedural ruling."
 Misconduct Rule 11(c)(1)(B).
 As explained in the Breyer Report, this exclusion of matters related to the merits of underlying cases protects the independence of the judges deciding those cases.
 See Breyer Report, App.
-E., ¶ 2.
+E., ¶